-- 6. No Right to Opt Out.
-Class Members do not have the right to request exclusion from (opt out of) the Settlement.
-All Class Members are bound by the Settlement and by this Federal Settlement Agreement if approved by the Federal Court and if the other conditions of this Federal Settlement Agreement are met. - 7.
-Fairness Hearing.
-On a date to be determined by the Federal Court, the Federal Court shall hold a Fairness Hearing.
+6. No Right to Opt Out.
+Class members do not have the right to request exclusion from (opt out of) the Settlement.
+All Class members are bound by the Settlement and by this Federal Settlement Agreement if approved by the Federal Court and if the other conditions of this Federal Settlement Agreement are met.

+- 7. Fairness Hearing.
+On a date to be determined by the Federal Court (currently scheduled for April 24, 2017), the Federal Court shall hold a Fairness Hearing.
 At the Fairness Hearing, the Parties will request that the Court: - a.
 Consider any objections by Class Members; - b.
 Give Final Approval to the Settlement as fair, reasonable, adequate, and binding on all Class Members; - c.
 Determine whether to award reasonable attorneys' fees and costs for Class Counsel and/or service awards for Plaintiffs, and if so, the amount thereof.